The Association

 Vered Kaminski

-Born Kibbutz Revadim 1953.
+Born in Kibbutz Revadim 1953.
 Lives and works in Jerusalem.
 B.A.
 Department of Gold and Silversmithing, Bezalel Academy of Art and Design, Jerusalem.
 M.A.
 Department of Plastic Arts, University of Paris VIII, Vincennes at Saint-Denis, France.
 Lecturer at Bezalel, Department of Jewelry and Fashion from 1988, Professor from 2007.

 Kobi Roth (Treasurer)